 The City Walls of Krk

-Categories: Fortresses, Harbours and Ports, Island of Krk, Mediterranean, Seaside
+Categories: Harbours and Ports, Mediterranean, Seaside, Island of Krk, Fortresses

 Krk takes much pride in being one of three Croatian towns with the longest city walls built in the 1st century BC during Illyrian times.
 Due to tumultuous history, the city walls were destroyed and reconstructed many times and today they stand as a monument to the region’s great history.